One day, I hope to retire my "reign" — when "green" is an obsolete term and simply the better (and only logical) way of doing things.

 Subscribe to the Queen of Green digest

-An excellent Canadian resource is the Social Investment Organization (SIO), a national non-profit association whose members include financial institutions, investment firms, financial advisors, companies, and individuals interested in socially responsible investment.
-Check out their fact sheets designed to answer questions like "Do social investors sacrifice returns?" or 'What is community investing?"
+An excellent Canadian resource is the Responsible Investment Association (RIA), whose members include financial institutions, investment firms, financial advisors, companies, and individuals interested in socially responsible investment.
+Check out their fact sheets designed to answer questions like "Do social investors sacrifice returns?" or "What is community investing?"

 Although banks often don't carry ethical funds, most credit unions do, and it's worth asking at your financial institution of choice.
 We can play the supply-and-demand game, too.
 The more we ask for socially responsible investments, the better!